 Added to the excitement is the buoyancy created by the expectation that Airbnb, WeWork and Pinterest have all announced they may offer IPOs in 2019.

 Before rushing to invest a pocketful of cash in an IPO, it’s important to know how to buy an IPO.
-Further, ask a trusted financial advisor questions like:

 The following tips should give you guidance on how to buy an IPO.